15 Best MIG Welders 2021 Reviews

 ![]() |

-The Hobart Handler 230 is unmatched in its field.
-It’s a powerful welder that can comfortably weld 1/2 inch steel in single phase with fantastic arc quality.
-Other features include a 60% duty cycle at 175A, 12 different voltage settings, and infinite wire speed control.
+The Hobart Ironman 240 is updated Ironman 230 and it’s a really powerful welder that can comfortably weld 1/2 inch steel in single phase with fantastic arc quality.
+This new power packs even more power than the 230 and goes up to 280A and has a better duty cycle of 60% duty cycle at 200A.
+What’s great is that they’ve kept it a similar price.
 It’s a huge unit, but there’s wheels to help move it around, and a build in cylinder rack to store your gas cylinder.
 Most hobbyists won’t need a welder this powerful, but if you want a reliable MIG welder with a bit of extra power, this is our top pick.
-You can read the full review here.
+It still has 12 different voltage settings and infinite wire speed control.

 Specifications